A Word about a Bicycle

 You can find out more about Flann O’Brien and The Third Policeman on this Wikipedia page.

-Thylacines Out of Season Piling Up.
+Thylacines Out of Season 5

 THE STAFF here at bazznold, due to INTERNECINE distractions has undergone some Alterations of Editorship.
 R. Nold himself has become Crepusucularly involved in attempting to record for posterity his daily life in song and dance, yet still fulfil his obligatory bazznoldian duties to spread this necessary message.
 He always claims he has “staff to do that”, but he does not.